Masiur1995/blood-cell-type/README.md

 ## Problem Statement

 When an antigen enters the human body, the body responds with white blood cells.
-In the case of allergies, there is an immediate response of basophils and in the case of inflammation, there is an immediate response of neutrophils.
+In the case of allergies, there is an immediate response of basophils however, in the case of an inflammation, there is an immediate response of neutrophils.
 Using a convolutional neural network, a model was constructed to help identify the type of blood cell from a certain microscopic image of the cell.
 This model would aid research, students, and even doctors when looking for infections, allergies, or inflammations.

 ## Executive summary